-It’s been a rough year for all of us.
-As the evenings draw in and the weather gets cooler, it’s still vital that we stay active.
+It’s been a rough year (and a bit) for all of us but as the Spring evenings start to get a bit longer and the weather gets a bit milder, it’s vital that we stay active.
 Particularly as we’re all staying home more due to lockdown.

 Whether it’s taking the kids to the park, getting a morning run in, or even a lunchtime walk, the benefits to mind and body health are proven.
 For now you’re limited to a 5km radius of your home, but we’ve assembled some resources to help you out.